School Building Project

 • Renovation of Greylock Elementary School

-After careful consideration of this advice, the School Building Committee elected to exit the feasibility phase of the project and return to the eligibility phase in order to consider a reconfiguration of the district that would establish three grade-span schools:
+After carefully considering this advice, the School Building Committee elected to exit the feasibility phase of the project and return to the eligibility phase to consider reconfiguring the district to establish three grade-span schools.

 Students with Science fair project